openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ## OTX CLI commands

 Below, all possible otx CLI commands are presented with some general examples of how to run specific functionality.
-We also have [dedicated tutorials](https://openvinotoolkit.github.io/training_extensions/tutorials/index.html) in our documentation with life-practical examples on specific datasets.
+We also have [dedicated tutorials](https://openvinotoolkit.github.io/training_extensions/tutorials/index.html) in our documentation with life-practical examples on specific datasets for each task.

+> **_Note:_** To run CLI commands we need to prepare a dataset.
+Each task requires specific data formats.
+To know more about which formats are supported by each task, refer to [explanation section](https://openvinotoolkit.github.io/training_extensions/explanation/index.html) in the documentation.

 ### Find

-`find` lists model templates and backbones available for the given task.
+`otx find` lists model templates and backbones available for the given task.
 Specify the task name with `--task` option.
 Use `--backbone BACKBONE` to find the backbone from supported frameworks.

 ```bash
 (otx) ...$ otx find --help